MaxHalford/taxi-demo-rp-mz-rv-rd-st/README.md

 🚕 Taxi trips are [simulated](simulation/) with a Python script.
 An event is sent to Redpanda each time a taxi departs.
 The duration of the trip is also sent to Redpanda once the taxi arrives at its destination.

-🍥 Materialize consumes the departure and arrival topics from Redpanda, and does stream processing on top.
+🍥 Materialize consumes the pick-up and drop-off topics from Redpanda, and does stream processing on top.
 It keeps track of the system as a whole, builds aggregate features in real-time, and monitors the model's predictive performance.

-🌊 A River model is listening to Materialize for taxi departures.
+🌊 A River model is listening to Materialize for taxi pick-ups.
 It makes a prediction each time a taxi departs.
 The prediction is sent to Redpanda, and then gets picked up by Materialize.

-🔮 The River model is also listening to Materialize for taxi arrivals.
+🔮 The River model is also listening to Materialize for taxi drop-off.
 Each time a taxi arrives, Materialize joins the original features with the trip duration.
 This labelled sample is fed into the River model.

 📮 The [inference](inference/) and [learning](learning/) services coordinate with one another by storing the model in a Redis instance.
 The latter acts as a primitive model store.